satyaelipe/gitops-with-sealed-secrets/README.md

 }
 ```

-Save it in a file and encrypt it
+Save it in a file and encrypt it using `kubeseal` command like this:

 > Note: currently Weave Cloud Deploy doesn't support JSON, but as YAML is a subset of JSON we can simply use `.yaml` suffix